Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

-The jet transverse momentum distribution at 8 TeV muon collider has been depicted in \autoref{fig:mu_jet_pt} where panel (a) represents pair production of $S_3^{4/3}$ and panel (b) signifies dominant SM background arising from the triple gauge bosons.
-The hardest jet (in yellow) in case of $S_3^{4/3}$ peaks around half of the leptoquark mass (i.e. 750 GeV), while second jet (in green) reaches its maximum about 400 GeV.
-The same pattern is also noticed for $S_3^{1/3}$ too.
-On the other hand, the jet $p_T$ distributions for $VVV$ background remain imperceptible till 1200\,GeV and after that they gain some unavoidable contributions.
-This happens because of our implantation of 1200 GeV transverse momentum cut implemented in the event generation level.
+The jet transverse momentum ($p^j_T$) distribution at 8 TeV muon collider has been depicted in \autoref{fig:mu_jet_pt}, where the two leading jets from the pair production of each of the components $S_3^{1/3}$ and $S_3^{4/3}$ are depicted.
+In both cases, the hardest jets ($j_1$), shown in blue for $S_3^{1/3}$ and orange for $S_3^{4/3}$ peak around half of the leptoquark mass (i.e. 750 GeV), as expected.
+The second hardest jets ($j_2$) are shown in green for $S_3^{1/3}$ and red for $S_3^{4/3}$, and both of them reach their maxima at about 400 GeV.

-The transverse momentum distributions for light charged leptons in the pair production channels of $S_3^{4/3}$ and $S_3^{1/3}$ along with the SM background arising from triple gauge boson have been depicted in \autoref{fig:mu_lep_mis_pt}(a).
-Distributions for both the signals reach their maxima at 600 GeV, which is slightly lower than half of the leptoquark mass (i.e. 750 GeV).
-However, the distribution for the dominant SM background (in red) remains very flat.
+The transverse momentum ($p^\ell _T$) distributions for light charged leptons in the pair production channels of $S_3^{4/3}$ and $S_3^{1/3}$ along with the SM background arising from triple gauge boson have been depicted in \autoref{fig:mu_lep_mis_pt}(a).
+Distributions for both the signals (blue for $S_3^{1/3}$ and green for $S_3^{4/3}$) reach their maxima at 600 GeV, which is slightly lower than half of the leptoquark mass (i.e. 750 GeV).
+However, the distribution for the dominant SM background (in purple) peak at around 40 GeV, and shows a long tail with very less events.
 Similarly the missing transverse momentum $\ptmiss$ distributions are displayed in \autoref{fig:mu_lep_mis_pt}(b).
-The distribution for $VVV$ background remains very flat up to very high range of $\ptmiss$.
-Whereas the $\ptmiss$ distributions for $S_3^{4/3}$ dies out very quickly as it does not involve any neutrino in its decay channel and $S_3^{1/3}$, which decays into $s\nu$ with 50\% branching ratio, shows a relatively large tail.
+The distribution for $VVV$ background again peaks at around 40 GeV, showing a long, thin tail.
+The $\ptmiss$ distributions for $S_3^{4/3}$ dies out comparatively quicker as it does not involve any neutrino in its decay channel. $S_3^{1/3}$, which decays into $s\nu$ with 50\% branching ratio, shows a relatively large tail.